VakteyeVakteye

 What are the maximum NIS2 fines in Sweden?

 NIS2 Article 34 sets two ceilings, both transposed into Cybersäkerhetslagen.
 Essential entities: up to EUR 10 million or 2% of total worldwide annual turnover, whichever is higher.
 Important entities: up to EUR 7 million or 1.4% of total worldwide annual turnover, whichever is higher.
-Management bodies can be held personally liable under Article 20 for failure to oversee implementation.
+Management bodies can be held liable under Article 20 for failure to oversee implementation, and Article 32(5)(b) allows temporary prohibition of management functions.

 IMY enforcement